sauce-archives/help/docs/tools/automation/appium.md

 1. Create a <a href="https://app.testobject.com/signup" target="_blank">TestObject account</a>
 2. Log into your account and add a new app (native, hybrid or web).
 This is where you first upload your app file or enter the URL to your website.
 You can change them later.
 3. Go to Automated Testing -> Appium and create a new Appium Suite.
 This is where you first choose the devices you want to test on.
 You can change them later.
+A Suite holds all the preferences for your test executions: app version, testing devices, etc.

 <h4>Test Execution Process</h4>